 Upon graduation from law school, Joyce served a Judicial Clerkship with the Honorable William C. Lee of the United States District Court for the Northern District of Indiana.

 Representative cases include:

-- Succeeded in dismissing negligence/breach of fiduciary duty lawsuit against insurance broker client on the basis that, under Illinois law, an insurance broker has no duty to report a claim to the carrier.
+- In May 2016, Joyce succeeded in obtaining a complete dismissal of a negligence/breach of fiduciary duty lawsuit against her insurance broker client in the United States District Court for the Northern District of Illinois on the basis that, under Illinois law, an insurance broker has no duty to report a claim to the carrier.
 Landmark Am.
 Ins.
 Co. v.
 Deerfield Const.
-Inc., 2016 WL 2977274 (N.D.
+Inc. , 2016 WL 2977274 (N.D.
 Ill.
 May 19, 2016)

-- Prevailed in dismissal of declaratory judgment action against insurance company client.
+- Joyce prevailed in the dismissal of a declaratory judgment action against her insurance company client involving claims for noise-induced hearing losses.
 The court dismissed Plaintiff’s complaint finding that the declaratory judgment exception to res judicata did not apply.
 Bridgestone Americas Tire Operations, LLC v.
 Pacific Employers Ins.
-Co., 2013 WL 774565 (N.D.
+Co. , 2013 WL 774565 (N.D.
 Ohio Feb.
 27, 2013)

-- Successfully defended an insurance company in defeating Plaintiff’s belated attempt to add bad faith allegations to coverage action.
+- In May 2012, Joyce successfully defended an insurance company in defeating Plaintiff’s belated attempt to add bad faith allegations to coverage action.
 National Union Fire Ins.
 Co. v.
 Westport Ins.
-Corp., 2012 WL 1866370 (N.D.
+Corp. , 2012 WL 1866370 (N.D.
 Ill.
 May 22, 2012)

 - Successfully defended an insurance broker in an action in the District of Columbia alleging failure of the agency to obtain a bond covering a Profit Sharing Plan for the theft by outside entities, in this case, Bernard L. Madoff Investment Securities LLP.